Welcome to the CU Real Estate Center at the Leeds School of Business.

 The Real Estate track in the Leeds MBA program is unlike any in the nation in its commitment to student development and career placement.
 We are defined by our personalized approach to career services, by our network of industry leaders, and by the depth and ambition of our curriculum.
 We build and nurture connections—sound relationships are paramount to the success of our industry.
 We foster alliances that make our business environment better.

-CU alumnus Dan Ivanoff, Managing Partner of Schnitzer West, made a generous investment to establish the Dan & Laurie Ivanoff MBA track in Real Estate Construction Management.
+CU alumnus Dan Ivanoff, Managing Partner of Schnitzer West, made a generous investment to establish the Dan & Laurie Ivanoff MBA track in Real Estate Development Management.
 In response to the need for MBA graduates with substantive project experience and a thoughtful, inter-disciplinary approach, we've developed this track to ensure that our students match the highest of industry expectations.

-Along with the core business MBA curriculum and a real estate heavy course load, Construction Management students will take graduate classes in CU-Boulder's School of Engineering.
+Along with the core business MBA curriculum and a real estate heavy course load, Real Estate Development Management students will take graduate classes in CU-Boulder's School of Engineering.
 Training in project management, design development, and legal issues round out the curriculum and provide students with a more comprehensive understanding of the real estate industry.
 The track culminates with student participation in the Colorado Chapter of the NAIOP competition.
 This real-world competition tests students' ability to dynamically synthesize responses to issues faced in site development.

 Real growth, real opportunity, and real estate all come together in Colorado.
 The real estate program provides students with exposure to the concepts, tools, and techniques necessary for entry-level positions.
 It prepares students for a real estate career by exploring the link between real estate and capital markets, developing real estate decision-making skills, and analyzing real estate opportunities.
 Our curriculum is an integrated process designed to prepare students for real estate careers in today's business environment.